IBM/kubernetes-networking/README.md

  2  10.177.184.185 (10.177.184.185)  0.652 ms  0.360 ms  0.510 ms
  3  172.30.58.206 (172.30.58.206)  0.591 ms  0.347 ms  0.499 ms
 ```

-Note: The ability to run Linux commands within a container varies depending on the base image it uses.
-This command will work with guestbook but may not work with other containers.

 Here we're running a traceroute command on pod `guestbook-v1-7fc76dc46-bl7xf` which is running on node `10.177.184.220`.
 We ask it to trace the route to another pod, `redis-slave-586b4c847c-twjdb` which has a pod IP address of `172.30.58.206`.